-For PSO measurement purposes, GWPs are applied after the emission factors have been used to calculate the emissions of each gas.
+For measurement purposes, GWPs are applied after the emission factors have been used to calculate the emissions of each gas.
 To calculate GHG emissions, the emission factors are simply multiplied by the measure of consumption (activity), and then the GWP.

-The primary source document for PSO emission factors is the British Columbia Greenhouse Gas Inventory Report 2008 (PIR).
-Annex 10.3 provides standardized factors for stationary and mobile fuel consumption and other emitting activities.
-Where provincial data is not available, the factors from Environment Canada's National Inventory Report: Greenhouse Gas Sources and Sinks in Canada 1990-2008 have been used.
-A provincial data is not available, the factors from Environment Canada's National Inventory Report: Greenhouse Gas Sources and Sinks in Canada 1990-2008 have been used.
+The primary source document for emission factors is the British Columbia Greenhouse Gas Inventory Report 2010(PIR).4 Where provincial data is not available, the factors from Environment Canada's National Inventory Report: Greenhouse Gas Sources and Sinks in Canada 1990-2010 have been used.^{5,6}

-International documents, such as the Climate Registry's General Reporting Protocol, 10 have been used for some emission factors.
+International documents, such as the Climate Registry's General Reporting Protocol, have been used for some emission factors.
 B.C.-specific emission factors have been developed in other cases, using data provided by energy companies and business travel providers.

-The emission factors reported in this document represent the B.C. government's current understanding of the factors appropriate to PSO emission sources and fuel types.
-As experience is gained with estimating GHG emissions in the public sector, the list of emission factors may be expanded.
+The emission factors reported in this document represent the B.C. government's understanding of the factors appropriate for emission sources and fuel types in 2012.
+As experience is gained with estimating GHG emissions, the list of emission factors may be expanded.
 It is also expected that the factors themselves and other key inputs (e.g., energy conversion factors, GWPs) will be updated as GHG measurement methodologies and data sources evolve.